Credit card debt plagues millions of American consumers each year.

 The debt avalanche is a method that has you start with the highest interest credit card first, and work your way down.
 In theory, it saves you time and money, because you are paying the card with the biggest interest, which means less money wasted on interest over time.

-The debt snowball recently became popular with the Dave Ramsey movements, but it has been around for years.
+The debt snowball recently became popular with the Dave Ramsey movement, but it has been around for years.
 With the snowball method, you pay off the smallest debts first to reward yourself.
 Then you take the funds you put toward the lowest debt and start applying them to the next smallest until you have slowly paid off all debts.
-You do pay more interest using this method, and you do not pay down debts as quickly, but you might feel more satisfied along the way.

 Always Pay More than the Minimum Payment